tell-k/uadetector/README.rst

      print(request.ua.from_smartphone) # => True or False
      # ... omit ...

-How to customize property name of request object and replace UserAgent class.
+Customize property name of request object and replace UserAgent class.

 .. code-block:: python

  # settings.py

- UADTECTOR_REQUEST_PROPERTY_NAME = 'agent' # => You can use "request.agent"
+ UADETECTOR_REQUEST_PROPERTY_NAME = 'agent' # => You can use "request.agent"
- UADTECTOR_USERAGENT_CLASS = 'path.to.MyUserAgent'
+ UADETECTOR_USERAGENT_CLASS = 'path.to.MyUserAgent'

 Pyramid
 ~~~~~~~~~